KMSAAO/holbertonschool-hbnb/README.md

 ## Problem Description
 The HBnB project aims to solve the challenge of building a scalable and modular property management system.
 The primary goal is to ensure:
 - Decoupling: Separation of presentation, logic, and data storage layers to improve maintainability.
-- Consistency: Maintaining clear and logical relationships between users, places, and reviews.
+- Consistency: Maintaining clear and logical relationships between users, places, reviews, amenities, guests, bookings, payments, and refunds.
 - Scalability: Creating a robust design that allows for future enhancements with minimal refactoring.

 ---